hyperledger/fabric/docs/source/txflow.rst

 endorse any transaction, therefore the request goes to ``peerA`` and ``peerB``.

 Next, the transaction proposal is constructed.
-An application leveraging a supported SDK (Node, Java, Python) utilizes one of the available API's to generate a transaction proposal.
+An application leveraging a supported SDK (Node, Java, Go) utilizes one of the available API's to generate a transaction proposal.
 The proposal is a request to invoke a chaincode function with certain input parameters, with the intent of reading and/or updating the ledger.